wein.plus

 Resistance

-Resistance of a living organism to damage, especially through infections and poisoning, but also environmental conditions (in contrast to this, immunity means a complete defence mechanism or insensitivity).
-In viticulture, there are four points in particular where (depending on location and climate) resistance of grape varieties is very important, these are fungi, frost, phylloxera and drought (see drought and water stress).
-The term tolerance is often used instead in this context.
-Plants often develop natural resistance to their enemies over very long periods of time, up to several millions of years; a good example is the resistance of certain American grape varieties to phylloxera, which has several stages, or to both types of powdery mildew.
+In viticulture, the resistance of grape varieties is very important (depending on location and climate).
+These are above all fungi, frost, phylloxera and drought or drought and water stress.
+Plants often develop a natural resistance to their enemies over very long periods of time, up to several million years.
+A good example is the resistance of certain American grape varieties to phylloxera, which is developed in several stages, or to both types of mildew.
 The picture shows the difference between a non-resistant and a resistant vine when a phylloxera attacks the leaf.
-On the left, there is a prey-like gall with a phylloxera in it and eggs laid by it, and on the right, a weak reaction without gall formation.
-In the case of extremely resistant vines, there is no reaction at all when a grapevine is bitten.
+On the left is a pouch-like gall with phylloxera inside and eggs laid by it, and on the right is a weak reaction without gall formation.
+In extremely resistant vines, there is no reaction at all when bitten.

 Voices of our members